gnugat/gnugat.github.io/_sculpin/source/_posts/2014-06-25-learn-sf2-empty-app-part-2.md

 layout: post
 title: Learn Symfony2 - part 2: Empty application
 tags:
-    - Symfony
+    - symfony
-    - Learn Symfony2 series
+    - learn symfony2 series
 ---

 This is the second article of the series on learning